Section 01

 | FY2025 | 6,759 | $7.80B | $1,154K | $747K | +17.1% | +12.8% | 71,863 |

-The rhyme to look for year to year is count versus dollars.
-A year where counts rise faster than dollars is a small-loan year; a year where dollars rise faster is a big-loan year.
-FY21 was the biggest dollar distortion in the panel.
+The pattern to watch year to year is count versus dollars.
+When counts rise faster than dollars, it is a small-loan year; when dollars rise faster, it is a big-loan year.
+FY21 was the largest dollar distortion in the panel.
 FY25 is the cleanest recent baseline.

 The SBA Went Dark for 43 Days.
 Here's What the Recovery Looked Like.